Sep 26, 2022

 A rise in blood sugar is not ultimately a bad thing.
 It is very often inevitable.
 What you want to try to avoid is your blood sugar rapidly skyrocketing after a meal.

 First of all, this puts a lot of stress on your pancreas as it tries to secrete as much insulin as possible to bring your blood sugar down.
-Secondly, a fast rise is usually followed by a fast drop, causing all those nasty negative sensations mentioned earlier.
-It has been suggested that repeatedly pushing the pancreas to secrete large amounts of insulin leads the pancreas to literally burn out (8).
-Repeated high levels of insulin have also been associated with cells and tissues becoming resistant to insulin (9).
+Secondly, a fast rise is usually followed by a fast drop, which can lead to the concerns mentioned above, in addition to food cravings—especially for sweet foods.(10) It has been suggested that repeatedly pushing the pancreas to secrete large amounts of insulin leads the pancreas to literally burn out.(8) Repeated high levels of insulin have also been associated with cells and tissues becoming resistant to insulin.(9)

 This means that ultimately you may end up with a metabolism that can’t clear the sugar from the blood, either because of the pancreas not secreting enough insulin or because of the insulin not affecting your body in the same way anymore.
-In many cases it is the combination of both.
-And yes - this is what we call type 2 diabetes.
+In many cases, it is the combination of both.
+Some good news: insulin resistance can be addressed through diet and lifestyle changes.

-As described, carbohydrates are the main reason why your blood sugar rises after a meal.
-This means that if you want to eat carbs and still stay fairly stable, you need to find out which suit you and in what amounts.
+Carbohydrates are the main reason why your blood sugar rises after a meal.
+This means that if you want to eat carbs and still stay fairly stable, you need to find out how your body responds to various types of carbs.

-The food order also seems to matter.
+Food order also matters.
 Eating a protein-rich meal before consuming something with a higher GI can result in a slower rise in blood sugar (14).
-This might come handy if you’re still looking for ways to enjoy some of your favourite sugary treats.
-Just remember to have them as a dessert after a protein rich meal.
+This might come handy if you’re still looking for ways to enjoy some of your favorite sugary treats.
+Just remember to have them as a dessert after a protein-rich meal.

-Going back to our fireplace metaphor - without objectively measuring the change in blood sugar, it is almost impossible to define the ideal combination of different foods that creates the perfect fuel for your highly individual fireplace and on top of that figure out how that varies from morning to evening.
+Without objectively measuring the change in blood sugar, it is almost impossible to define the ideal combination of different foods that creates the perfect fuel for your highly individual body —and, on top of that, figure out how that varies from morning to evening.

 Veri does not only show you the changes in your blood sugar, it also helps you understand how your meals impact you.
 Each meal you log in Veri has a Meal Score calculated for it based on your blood sugar response.
 This allows you to easily compare meals and eating patterns and see what suits you the best.